 First thing in the morning it’s certainly what I want.
-I sure don’t want to have to prep so much right out of bed.
+I sure don’t want to have to prep very much right out of bed.
+The last thing I want to have to do is fill a water tank at the faucet while the kids, dogs, and cats are clamoring at my heels all while I’m getting ready for work.

-In this article I’ll show you some options that should work right out of the box making your morning a little nicer.
+In this article I’ll show you some options for simple coffee pot modifications using kits like the umjava kit pictured above as well as a couple options that should work right out of the box making your morning a little nicer.

 A Coffee Maker with Water Line Connection is Easier Than You Think